Jiawei-Xing/LaVOUS/README.md

 ### Empirical-Null Calibration

-After running the differential-expression test, optionally calibrate p-values from null
+After running the differential-expression test, it is strongly recommended to calibrate p-values from null
 simulations:

 ```bash